-Risk of HIV transmission after exposure is variable and linked to viral load, with higher viral load increases the risk of transmission.
+The risk of HIV transmission after exposure is variable and linked to viral load; higher viral load increases the risk of transmission.
 High viral loads can see in acute and early HIV infection.
 Co-infection with other sexual infections also increases the transmission of HIV infection.
-Although no prospective randomized clinical trial has been done to show the efficacy of PEP, some observational and case studies, along with expert opinion, have suggested that PEP might be useful in high-risk populations and it has led to widespread acceptance.
+Although no prospective randomized clinical trial has been done to show the efficacy of PEP, some observational and case studies, along with expert opinion, have suggested that PEP might be useful in high-risk populations, and it has led to widespread acceptance.

 In 1997, Cardo and collaborators published a case-control study on HIV prevention.
 They showed an 81% reduction in HIV transmission in health care workers when they were given zidovudine after percutaneous exposure.
 Since then, many other clinical and observational studies have supported the use of PEP.

 The risk of HIV transmission differs and depends on the exposure route.
 It has done studies to estimate the per-act HIV transmission risk from an infected source to an HIV-negative person.
 The estimated highest per-act risk for acquiring HIV through a blood transfusion is 9250 per 10,000.
 Receptive anal intercourse (138 per 10,000), needle sharing drug users (63 per 10,000), and percutaneous needle stick injuries (23 per 10,000) also had high levels of HIV transmission.
 Receptive penile-vaginal intercourse (8 per 10,000), insertive penile-vaginal intercourse (4 per 10,000), and oral sex (low) have much lower rates of transmission.

 nPEP should start as soon as post-exposure has occurred for high-risk exposures and can start up to 72 hours after the event.
 It breaks exposure risks into 3 categories: negligible, intermediate, and substantial.